top of page

 1. Tax Relief on Contributions

 Personal contributions are deductible against salary for income tax.
-What does this mean.
-Well, assuming you are in the 40% income tax bracket, you have a choice of taking €60 in after-tax income or investing €100 into a pension savings plan.
+What does this mean?
+Well, assuming you are in the 40% income tax bracket, you have a choice of taking €600 in after-tax income or investing €1,000 into a pension savings plan.

-I know there is a natural reluctance to give up income now for income later.
+There is a natural reluctance to give up income now for income later.
 But when the differential is this big, it makes a lot of sense !

 2. Tax-Free Investment Return